| |

 Between Bonner Gate and Gore Road, E2 9JW

-If you indeed do go to Victoria Park and you’re there on a Sunday, make sure to visit Victoria Park Market.
+If you do find yourself at Victoria Park on a Sunday, make sure you go to Victoria Park Market.

-On from 10 a.m. to around 3 p.m., it’s one of my favourite things to do in Hackney Wick, with the park fully transforming to a community hub for local traders (and their delicious food).
+On from 10 a.m. to around 3 p.m., it’s one of my favourite things to do in Hackney Wick.

-I’d recommend buying a gourmet cheese and pairing it with some artisanal bread, then heading to Victoria Park’s green space to savour it all.
+I’m personally keen on grabbing a bit of gourmet cheese paired with some artisanal bread (and wine) — then heading to Victoria Park’s green space to savour it all in.

-They also encourage zero waste, so if you can bring your own containers even better!
+P.S. – They really encourage zero waste, so if you can bring your own containers even better!

 6. Vintage Shopping in Hackney Wick

-Gold Dust Vintage also rises above the typical vintage store, serving as a boutique with high-quality garments from prestigious designers and popular brands — worth the trip!
+Or Gold Dust Vintage for high-quality garments from prestigious designers and popular brands.

 7. London Centre for Book Arts